nicklafferty/craftycody/content/crafts/diy-window-plant-shelves.md

 6. Tension curtain rods (x2)
 7. Clamps
 8. Rubber insulation tape
-9. Safety gear (earmuffs, glasses, mask, gloves)
+9. Safety gear (earmuffs, glasses, mask)

 ## How-to:

+Decide how long you want your shelves to be.
+I went with 2ft each so I bought a 4ft long board and cut it in half.